drchrispinnock/gcp-node-example/article.md

 5. Although we set up our original server to allow connections on 9732 for the Tezos Gossip network, the GCP firewall will prevent the connections.
 How do you add a rule to allow it?

 # Acknowledgements

-Many thanks for Fabrice Truttman who read an early draft and made some suggestions.
-XXX
+Many thanks to Fabrice Trutmann who read an early draft and made some helpful suggestions.